lexxx233/MOCHI/README.md

 # MOCHI Mindful Optimized Companion for Human Interaction

-Mochi is an LLM-based companion
+1. Mochi is an LLM-based companion
-Mochi is not a passive particiant in a relationship Mochi is private
-Mochi is configurable
+2. Mochi actively build relationship
-Mochi has memory
+3. Mochi has memory
-Mochi has personality
-Mochi is built for connection
+4. Your Mochi is private
+5. Your Mochi's personality is unique